ey7/project1/planning.md

 **What does the user want when they visit the website?**

-- To be able to understand immediately what product ranges are on offer in the shop
+- To be able to understand immediately what product ranges are on offer in the shop.
 - Ease of navigation, to find the information that they want quickly.
 - To find contact information such as phone numbers and addresses easily on the website.